shubham11941140/Leetcode-Ranklist-Parser/README.md

 **2. Enter the file of users you want ranklist from (Ensure it is in CSV format).
 The users must be listed on the first row of the file for reading.
     A preview is attached**

+### The output will be written onto a CSV file named based on the contest argument entered.
+### If you enter "weekly-contest-200", the CSV file will be weekly-contest-200.csv

 ### Preview Input:
 ![alt text](https://github.com/shubham11941140/Leetcode-Ranklist-Parser/blob/main/csvinput.PNG)